 MICHELLE TSOUKATOS, BOX OFFICE MANAGER

-Michelle has been TOY’s Box Office Manager & School Booking Coordinator since the 2010-2011 season.
+Michelle has been TOY’s Box Office Manager & School Booking Coordinator since the 2012.
 Michelle' holds a B.F.A. in Theatre Production & Design from SUNY Fredonia.
 She most enjoys creating & implementing prosthetic makeup designs and working as or with M.E. & Lighting Crew.
 She has worked as lead scenic painter at The Kavinoky Theatre and in the past at the Buffalo Central Library.
 Michelle' is an avid artist, biker, nature enthusiast & jack of all trades.
-Her favorite shows at TOY have been: FROG & TOAD, ROBIN HOOD, and SLEEPY HOLLOW.
+Her favorite shows at TOY have been: FROG & TOAD, ROBIN HOOD, and SLEEPY HOLLOW